By Lisa Marie Brennan

 Remember that help is available if you do need it.
 Don’t be afraid to search the Citizens and Immigration Canada’s list of organizations available on Service Canada’s website.
 They can help find temporary housing, jobs and training.

-If you are relocating to Mississauga and and need temporary accommodation, consider Platinum Suites, with its central location and great rates, with far more to offer than a hotel room.
+If you are relocating here and need furnished apartments for rent in Mississauga, consider Platinum Suites.
+With its central location and great rates, we have far more to offer than a hotel room.
 We look forward to seeing you!